-The Amazon Buy Box is what all successful amazon sellers compete to win.
+The Amazon Buy Box is what all successful Amazon sellers compete to win.
 For those just learning how to sell on Amazon Marketplace, it’s a new concept.
 For veteran sellers, it’s the goal they tailor all of their efforts to reach.

-What Is the Amazon Buy Box?
+What Is the Buy Box in Amazon?

 Each product on Amazon Marketplace has a details page that shows its price, description and buying options.
 It will look the same whether Amazon or a third-party retailer are selling the product.